mitmedialab/prg-raise-playground/extensions/documentation/src/porting/README.md

 Here's how:

+0. Before beginning the port, save off a project using your old extension which utilizes every one of its blocks.
+Once you're done porting, if this project can be reloaded and executed the same as before, you'll know you've done your job!
 1. Identify the following details of the "old" extension / the extension you want to port (if you're having trouble finding any, skip around to see if finding one detail helps you identify where to specifically to look for another):
     - ***Implementation***: Where the extension is actually implemented in [vanilla js](https://www.javatpoint.com/what-is-vanilla-javascript)
         - This should be in some folder inside of [packages/scratch-vm/src/extensions/](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-vm/src/extensions)